Off Sides (Pigs vs. Freaks): Production

 The film was based on a 1970 short film by Jack Epps Jr. which won a Blue Ribbon from the American Film Institute.
 The story was based on a real-life softball game with a similar premise in 1970.
-Mostly filmed in Salem, Oregon.
+Mostly filmed in Corvallis, Oregon.

 It was also an annual charity football game between East Lansing police and students at Michigan State University.